Northern Ireland Executive: Structure

 In contrast with Westminster system cabinets, which generally need only be backed by a majority of legislators, ministerial positions in the Northern Ireland Executive are allocated to parties with significant representation in the Assembly.
-With the exception of justice, the number of ministries to which each party is entitled is determined by the D'Hondt system.
+With the exception of justice, the number of ministries to which each party is entitled is determined by the D'Hondt system, based upon the number of seats in the Assembly which are held by members of each party (with ties broken based on first-preference votes cast in the general election for the Assembly).

 In effect, major parties cannot be excluded from participation in government and power-sharing is enforced by the system.
 The form of government is therefore known as mandatory coalition as opposed to voluntary coalition where parties negotiate an agreement to share power.
 The Democratic Unionist Party (DUP), the Ulster Unionist Party (UUP), the Alliance Party of Northern Ireland and some Social Democratic and Labour Party (SDLP) members favour a move towards voluntary coalition in the longer term but this is currently opposed by Sinn Féin.

 The executive cannot function if either of the two largest parties refuse to take part, as these parties are allocated the first minister and deputy first minister positions.
 However, other parties are not required to enter the executive even if they are entitled to do so; instead, they can choose to go into opposition if they wish.
 There were some calls for the SDLP and the UUP to enter opposition after the 2007 Assembly elections, but ultimately the two parties chose to take the seats in the Executive to which they were entitled.